rydanie/GasMilageCalculator/README.md

 # GasMilageCalculator
-A gas milage calculator for collage C++ class
+A gas milage calculator for college C++ class